BigSoftVideo/DOTE/settings.md

 Some of these settings can be overridden in the current [Transcript Options](#options).
 If so, then this is indicated in the `Settings`.
+Some of the settings are only changed when the Settings dialog box is closed.

 [![Settings](images/settings/settings.png)](images/settings/settings.png)